 The national broadcaster, NRK, reports live from around the country, showcasing local traditions, history, culture and more.
 The day ends with the singing of the national anthem, Ja, vi elsker dette landet.

-The 17th of May is also a day for eating hotdogs and ice cream.
-In fact, children are allowed to eat as many as they can.
 As nearly every single business, aside from takeaway outlets, are closed, the majority of eating takes place at home with family.
 If you live alone in Norway, it’s probably the day you’d most like to avoid.
-There are also many who head for the quiet of the mountains or remote locations to escape the crowds, shouts of hipp hipp hurra, whistles, horns and hotdogs.
+There are also many who head for the quiet of the mountains or remote locations to escape the crowds, shouts of hipp hipp hurra, whistles, horns, ice creams and hotdogs.

 Nobody can deny though that the day is a true celebration of what Norway’s independence was built upon: freedom, equality, community / family, and thanksgiving.